Ypsilenna/ypsilenna.github.io/index.md

 <div id="sector1">
     <div id="sector1-left">
-        <p style="text-align: center;"><h3>I don't do commissions unless I really need to! </h3>
+        <p style="text-align: center;"><h3>I don't do commissions unless I really need to! </h3></p>
-         If you are here because somebody who looks like me offered you one, just buy yourself something nice with that money and don't bother.
-When I open my commissions, I will post the price list here, on this website. </p>
+         <sub>If you are here because somebody who looks like me offered you one, just buy yourself something nice with that money and don't bother.
+When I open my commissions, I will post the price list here, on this website.</sub>
         <img src="/static/image/sk8-frontpage.png">
         <div id="sector1-right">
             <div id="latestart-title">